Migrating Litecli From Mypy to Ty

 4. No File-Level Ignore Comments

 Unlike mypy’s # mypy: ignore-errors to suppress all errors in a file, ty doesn’t provide an equivalent.
-You must address each error individually.
+You must address each error individually with rule-specific # ty: ignore[rule-name] comments.

 5. Performance

-For litecli’s 7,000 lines of code, type checking time on OSX from the command line.
+For litecli’s 7,000 lines of code, type checking times on macOS from the command line were:

 6. Using LLMs for Migration